guillaume-haerinck/cube-beast-editor/doc/README.md

 We were lucky that, for our OpenGL target, we could use the **KHR debug extension**, which is the OpenGL 4.4 feature before that it was merged into Core specification.
 Because of it, we get a nicer debbuging experience with [RenderDoc](https://renderdoc.org/docs/window/event_browser.html) and way more detailled error messages.

+The calls are grouped with the macro `OGL_SCOPE(myName)` which also profile the calls made (we enabled synchronious mode in debug so that we get the real OpenGL time).

 <p align="center">
 <img width="300" src="https://renderdoc.org/docs/_images/QuickStart41.png" alt="Tool"/>
 </p>